Signed in as:

 Manufacturing jobs have some of the highest multipliers in the economy.
 Wealth is created.
 An example: six dollars worth of inputs create nine dollars worth of outputs.

-Wind and solar are the main renewable games in town.
-View them as complementary, not competing, technologies.
+Microgrids, or distributed generation, offer the best defense against attacks on the energy grid.
+Wind and solar are complementary, not competing, technologies.
 Some locales are predominately windy, some predominately sunny.

 Solar is less effective in the winter because the sun is lower in the sky and the days are shorter.
 In the winter, wind power is stronger because cold air has greater force (density).